Here’s your chance to change the electricity landscape in Alberta for solar and wind!

 GENERATION AND OFFSET REGISTRY

 1. SPARK Certified Green Generators (generators) have the opportunity to sell the green attributes of their exported energy at the current rate of 1.85 cents/kWh.
 Generators will also continue to receive compensation for their exported energy as they would if they were not registered in the SPARK Green Offset Program.
-Only the green attributes of the exported energy are registered with SPARK in the form of a Green Energy Offset for sale to its customers.
+Only the green attributes of the exported energy are registered with ACE in the form of a Green Energy Offset for sale to its customers.